rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 Be sure to validate and modify the following items in your own policy |amp|:

-- The Okta groups users belong to that you want to map to specific Rackspace permissions.
+- The Okta groups that users belong to and which you want to map to specific Rackspace permissions.
 - The ``expire`` value/path
 - The ``email`` value/path